 - Wiki: Dark Saga can also stay as a tabletop RPG.
 In this case, the best incarnation for the game would be through an online wiki, where the rules and modules can be expanded upon easily by a community of developers.

 So what do you think?
-If you would like to see any of these ideas developed further, leave a comment.
+Leave a comment if you would like to see any of these ideas developed further.